 About

-I am a postdoctoral researcher on an ESRC-funded project titled “Language learning, communication and the emergence of phonotactic constraints.”
+I am a postdoctoral researcher at the University of Edinburgh, currently working on an ESRC-funded project titled “Language learning, communication and the emergence of phonotactic constraints.”
 The PIs on this project are Profs.
 Mits Ota and Kenny Smith.
-Prior to starting this position I earned my PhD in Linguistics and English Language at the Centre for Language Evolution (CLE) under the supervision of Profs.
+Prior to starting this position I earned my PhD in Linguistics and English Language at the Centre for Language Evolution (CLE) at the University of Edinburgh under the supervision of Profs.
 Jennifer Culbertson and Simon Kirby.

 Research summary